LLNL/serac/src/docs/sphinx/dev_guide/weak_form.rst

 residual using ``WeakForm``, we first create the object itself, providing a template parameter that expresses the test and trial spaces (i.e. the "inputs" and "outputs" of the residual function, :math:`r`).
-In this case, solid mechanics uses H1 test and trial spaces, so we write:
+In this case, solid mechanics uses nodal displacements and residuals (i.e. H1 test and trial spaces), so we write:

 .. code-block:: cpp